CPHS/OPHS Glossary of Terms

 Protected Health Information that excludes the 16 categories of direct identifiers outlined by HIPAA and may be used or disclosed,

-without obtaining either an individual's Authorization or a waiver
+obtaining either an individual’s Authorization or a waiver or an

-or an alteration of Authorization for its use and disclosure, with
+alteration of Authorization for its use and disclosure, with a data use

 - Names;